jackyr/react-fancy-carousel/README.md

 Current active index

 #### `duration`: number
-autoplay time duration, used for animation, if autoplay==false it will be 0
+autoplay time duration, used for animation, if autoplay=false it will be 0

 #### `next`: () => void
 change to next item